Ai sponge: History

 ai_sponge was created on 5 March 2023, as a parody channel of the American animated series SpongeBob SquarePants.
 The format of the channel was reportedly similar to Nothing, Forever, a parody of the 1990s American sitcom Seinfeld, which began in December 2022 and used artificial intelligence (AI) to run.
 Streaming on the platform Twitch, the channel recreated characters and settings from the series using 3D modeling from the 2003 SpongeBob SquarePants video game Battle for Bikini Bottom.
 These characters and their movements, voices, and dialogue exchanges were all operated using AI.
-The AI was run using unspecified programs, and the owner of the channel did not make themself public.
+The AI was run using unspecified programs, and the owner of the channel did not make themselves public.
 Furthermore, the owner of the channel had no control of what dialogue the characters participated in, with dialogue instead being influenced by unrestricted recommendations from an online chat on the instant messaging app Discord.
-This led to the channel, which otherwise advertised itself as being PG-13, becoming largely known for its strange dialogue: with characters repeatedly discussing sexual situations, depression, drug misuse, kleptomania, communism, and tax fraud.
+This led to the channel, which otherwise advertised itself as being rated PG-13, becoming largely known for its strange dialogue: with characters repeatedly discussing sexual situations, depression, drug misuse, kleptomania, communism, and tax fraud.
 This led to the channel being briefly taken down within the first 48 hours of going live due to a terms of service violation on Twitch.

 The channel soon returned to operation, with the addition of also livestreaming on YouTube.
 Despite the odd dialogue, the channel's popularity increased as the unconventional conversations became clipped online as memes on social media platforms including Instagram, TikTok, and Twitter.
 The channel was also created around the time AI-generated music covers sung by SpongeBob characters was trending, further contributing to its popularity.
 Clips of characters discussing the 2006 Honda Civic and claiming 12 August 2036 would be the heat death of the universe became particularly popular as memes.
 Despite being designed with the intention to run indefinitely as a livestream, the channel generally only ran every other day in the mornings for between two and five hours, occasionally going offline for a few minutes or producing incomprehensible, glitchy dialogue.
-As of 2025, the original channel is listed as "unavailable" on Twitch, and has been removed from YouTube for violating its community guidelines.
+The original channel has since been listed as "unavailable" on Twitch, and has been removed from YouTube for violating its community guidelines.